-At this point a question arises that would be addressed to A. Einstein as well as to H. Poincaré: If Facts (quantities) and perspective co-emerge in the same global process, if the possible inconsistency created by a Fact (a quantity) is absorbed statistically by the process that builds our perspective, can we postulate that a "certain quantity", a certain importance of a Fact, affects our perspective in a significant way and that the geometric space built in reference to this perspective is altered?
+At this point a question arises that would be addressed to A. Einstein as well as to H. Poincaré: If Facts (quantities) and perspective co-emerge in the same global process, if the possible inconsistency created by a Fact (a quantity) is absorbed statistically by the process that builds our perspective, can we postulate that above a "certain quantity", above a certain importance of a Fact, our perspective is affected in a significant way and that the geometric space built in reference to this perspective is altered?